mavlink/qgc-user-guide/en/FlyView/FlyView.md

 The instrument panel is a multi-page widget that displays information about the current vehicle, including: telemetry, camera, video, system health, and vibration information.

-The default page displays vehicle telemetry - use the drop down menu on the to right to select the other options.
+The default page displays vehicle telemetry - use the drop down menu on the top right to select the other options.

 ### Values (Telemetry)